Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 }
 ```

+### /api/chatroomusers/delete/
 ####DELETE
-A Delete request with form urlencoded data for all the details for the chatroomuser that will be deleted.
+A Post request with form urlencoded data for all the details for the chatroomuser that will be deleted.

 ```javascript
 {